kristinallocco/Challenge_11_UFOs/README.md

 <img width="1185" alt="city date shape date and country " src="https://user-images.githubusercontent.com/85713470/131278433-07642a6b-0b2c-4bfc-adb8-eaee2e2e40e0.png">

 ## Analysis
-This website allows the user to
+Although the website allows the user to input their desired criteria, a feature that would need to be improved is that they must first know if what they are searching for is in the table.
+Additionally, the addition of a button for filtering, rather than just pressing enter, would make the page more intuitive to work with.